Client Onboarding Questionnaire Template: What Questions To Ask New Client

 • Branded merchandise

-2. It Sets Clear Expectations
+2. A Good Client Onboarding Process Sets Clear Expectations

-• What are your SEO related goals, both short and long-term?
+• What are your SEO-related goals, both short and long-term?

 • Have you ever worked with a digital agency in the past?
 How would you rate the results?

 If the answers align with your approach and what’s included in the contract, you’re good to go.
-However, if you notice a change in tone or scope creep, you can discuss points of concern to clear the air and set better expectations.
+However, if you notice a change in tone or scope creep, discuss points of concern to clear the air and set better expectations.

 Setting expectations is one of the best ways to create a great first impression.
-You might have a kick-off meeting with your client and it would look bad if you forgot to ask about certain account access, which product or services they are selling the most, or which one they would rather focus on.
+You might have a kick-off meeting with your client, and it would look bad if you forgot to ask about certain account access, which product or services they are selling the most, or which one they would rather focus on.

 Your client might end up canceling your contract if you constantly go back and forth with them about things that you should have known and asked upfront.